lopezdsr/sql-query/sql_reference.md

 {: caption="Table 9.
 Query result for example 'rollup sales data on a quarter by year basis, a yearly basis, a quarterly year independent basis and a grand total'" caption-side="top"}

-A GROUPING SETS grouping is an extension to the *group by clause* that allows to explicitly specify the grouping sets of interest.
+A GROUPING SETS grouping is an extension to the *group by clause* that lets you explicitly specify the grouping sets of interest.
 In other words, the ROLLUP and CUBE groupings are shortcuts for common grouping set use cases.

-Referring to the above example, adding a `GROUPING SETS` modifier to the *group by* clause allows to compute *rollup* sales data on a quarter by year basis and a yearly basis only as shown below.
+Referring to the above example, adding a `GROUPING SETS` modifier to the *group by* clause lets you compute *rollup* sales data on a quarter by year basis and a yearly basis only as shown below.

 ```sql
 -- rollup sales data on a quarter by year basis and a yearly basis only